Trxgically/SpawnsCore/README.md

   * /sc resetspawn
   * /sc resetlobby

+* Go to a spawnpoint that has been set with one of the commands above

+  * /hub
+  * /spawn
+  * /lobby

 * To-Do list:
   * - [ ] Add an option to add your own spawn teleportation command